cncf/tag-env-sustainability/governance/paper-process.md

 If a proposal is made that includes a paper as a deliverable, the proposal needs to ensure that there is a clearly identified lead and a well defined paper scope.

-The paper scope and topic should be raised in at least one WG meeting to solicit more volunteers (ideally 4).
+The paper scope and topic should be raised in at least one TAG meeting to solicit more volunteers (ideally 4).
 A diverse group of contributors from different companies/geos/backgrounds would be valuable.
-Interested parties should meet at least once to describe the intent of the paper, & propose a very rough outline to present to WG leadership for planning and scheduling as a project.
+Interested parties should meet at least once to describe the intent of the paper, & propose a very rough outline to present to TAG leadership for planning and scheduling as a project.

 ## Project

-Once a WG Leadership sponsor is assigned to the project, the group should meet to and agree on a tentative schedule.
+Once a TAG Leadership sponsor is assigned to the project, the group should meet to and agree on a tentative schedule.

 ### Tentative schedule milestones